ROCm/omnitrace/docs/reference/development-guide.rst

 --------------------------------------

 There are no real restrictions or requirements on the member functions a component needs to provide.
-Unless the component is being directly used, invocation of component member functions via "component bundlers" (provided via timemory) makes extensive use of template metaprogramming concept to find the best match (if any) for calling a components member function.
+Unless the component is being directly used, invocation of component member functions via a "component bundler" (provided via timemory) makes extensive use of template metaprogramming concept to find the best match (if any) for calling a components member function.
 This is a bit easier to demonstrate via example: